 The risk of transmission from NAT-negative, anti-HCV-positive donors is very low.
 Previous HCV infection is, however, a significant risk factor for reinfection, and the potential for a newly acquired eclipse period infection should be considered in anti-HCV-positive, NAT-negative donors, with close attention paid to any increased-risk behaviours in the previous 10 weeks.
 For anti-HCV positive, NAT-negative donors with no identifiable risk factors for reinfection with HCV, the risk of HCV transmission to the recipient is negligible.
 Use of anti-HCV positive, HCV NAT-negative donors is encouraged, with the informed consent of the recipient and appropriate post-transplant monitoring for the appearance of HCV infection.
-Cohort studies of transplantation involving HCV-negative recipients and anti-HCV positive, NAT-negative donors have shown that seroconversion (without viraemia) is a If NAT result is not available, follow the pathway for a NAT +ve donor, taking into account the nature of donor risk factors
+Cohort studies of transplantation involving HCV-negative recipients and anti-HCV positive, NAT-negative donors have shown that seroconversion (without viraemia) is relatively common post-transplant.
+This is an area of ongoing study and uncertain clinical significance; at this time, potential recipients should be counselled of the likelihood of seroconversion following transplantation with an anti-HCV-positive, NAT-negative donors at high risk of reinfection, 9% of liver recipients developed HCV viraemia at 3 months post-transplant.
+In the unlikely event that HCV transmission were to occur from a NAT-negative donor, HCV in the recipient is highly treatable.

-&lt;sup>b For the non liver recipient with HBsAb>100 IU/L no prophylaxis is required.
-For the non-liver recipient with HBsAb<100 IU/L, consider short durations of entecavir or tenofovir.
-Non-liver recipients should be tested by HBsAg and HBV DNA to 12 months post transplant a If NAT result is not available, follow the pathway for a NAT +ve donor, taking into account the nature of donor risk factors b Consider the possibility of an eclipse period infection
+Figure 2.4: Decision flow-chart for HCV testing and utilisation of HCV-positive donors a If NAT result is not available, follow the pathway for a NAT +ve donor, taking into account the nature of donor risk factors b Consider the possibility of an eclipse period infection